66,395 bells

 All Staff Members get access to the Site Statistics page, where the site's daily Total Posts, Total New Threads, Total New Patterns, Total New Trades, Total New User Characters, Total New Signups, Total New Friend Codes, Total Unique Members, Total Sessions and Total Page Requests are listed, as well as the record total for each.

-All Staff Members also have access to a page called "Staff Guidelines", where the responsibilities and what is expected of us is put by jader.
+All Staff Members also have access to a page called "Staff Guidelines", where the responsibilities and what is expected of us is put.

 Scouts have access to the New Member page, where all new members are listed as well as adoptees for each Scout.